 The awards season at the University of Birmingham is our opportunity to recognise all of the hard work that you put into sport throughout the year.
-Awards are split across two events: Sports Ball and Sports Awards, which will be held this year on Monday 10 June.
+Awards are split across two events: Sports Ball, and Sports Awards, which will be held this year on Monday 10 June.

 Awards are decided upon based on the given criteria and decided by a panel including the Guild’s Sports Officer, Club Development, Performance Centre and the Director of Sport.

 Nominations have now closed, and you can see the winners here.

 Club Colours are non-performance-based and awarded to individuals based on a member’s contribution beyond their established role.
 Nomination forms must demonstrate how the individuals have gone beyond their current role, with suggested areas below.
 Please note Club Colours are only awarded once.

 New for 2019, this award will acknowledge and celebrate the diversity and inclusion of sport within our clubs.

 The subject of the nomination form should correlate to the successful implementation of your club’s development plan and objectives to improve equality and diversity within your club.

 This award is based on the success in all areas of a club.
 The subject of the nomination form should correlate to the successful implementation of your club’s development plan and objectives in all areas: participation, performance, leadership and sustainability.

 Clubs will need to demonstrate the impact that has been made – e.g. rather than saying something was ‘really good’, state what made it really good in numbers and feedback.

 This must be either the club’s first team or highest ranked team.
 Specify the achievements of the team during the year and include any individual achievements who were members of that team e.g. selection for World University Games, Home Nations.
 Team performance can be in BUCS or non-BUCS competition.